Dapto Smelting Works: Australian smelters

 Dapto had been set up mainly to smelt lead-silver-zinc ores from Broken Hill.
 It was not the only off-mine smelter, in Australia, that was using a 'custom smelter' business model based buying ore from mines and then smelting.

 There was a smelter at Dry Creek, near Adelaide, South Australia. from late 1887 until it closed in September 1900.
 Dry Creek was connected to Port Adelaide by the Dry Creek-Port Adelaide railway line, providing access to a port.
 Its business model seems to have been similar to that of the Dapto Smelting Works.
 It took ore from mines at Broken Hill, although there was no northern railway connection at that time.
 When it opened, the smelter had an association with the Junction Mine at Broken Hill, a mine later associated with the Dapto Smelting Works.
 One of the directors of the Dry Creek smelter's operator, Smelting Company of Australia, was John Cash Neild; by 1898, he was a director of Illawarra Harbour and Land Corporation.
 After the Dry Creek smelter closed, the Junction Mine became a potential source of ore for the Dapto Smelting Works, and it would play a role in the change in ownership of 1900–1901.

 Another smelter was the Queensland Smelting Company's smelter at Aldershot, near Maryborough, Queensland, which operated from 1890 to 1906.
 It was mainly set up to smelt copper ore from Queensland mines, but also took ore from as far away as Zeehan, in Tasmania.

-The British Blocks Company set up a smelter at Port Pirie, South Australia, in 1889.
-Another of the Broken Hill mines, Broken Hill Proprietary, bought that smelter in 1892.
+The British Blocks Company set up a smelter at Port Pirie, in South Australia, in 1889.
+Another of the Broken Hill mines, BHP, bought that smelter in 1892.
 Port Pyrie was connected by rail to Broken Hill.
 Port Pyrie had an advantage that ore delivered there from Broken Hill, by rail, did not need to be shipped by sea, before being smelted.
 There are still lead smelters at Port Pirie.

 Cockle Creek Smelter opened was opened by Sulphide Corporation in 1897.
 It was intended to process large quantities of tailings containing zinc ore that had been stockpiled at Broken Hill.
 It began using an electrolytic method known as the Ashcroft process.
 The process did not scale well, and was a failure, despite much effort.
 However, by 1902, the smelter was producing zinc, using ore roasting and distillation of the zinc vapours, as well as smelting lead in conventional blast furnaces.
 After the initial difficulties, the Cockle Creek smelter operated profitably for many years, closing in 2003.